dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 --------------

 This section describes the METplus wrapper configuration variables that are used to control which times are processed.
+The traditional method uses configuration variables to explicitly define the time range and increment for processing.
+As of METplus v6.2, :ref:`template-based-time-generation` was implemented as an alternative approach that uses filename templates to extract time information from local files to determine which times to process.
-It also covers functionality that is useful for processing data in realtime by setting run times based on the clock time when the METplus wrappers are run.
+This section also covers functionality that is useful for processing data in realtime by setting run times based on the clock time when the METplus wrappers are run (see :ref:`realtime-looping`) and skipping times that should not be processed (see :ref:`skipping-times`).

 .. _LOOP_BY_ref: